Following Amelia dot Calm

 Hurriedly, Cawfwee reasons with her,

 “I am not from here, not from your solar system, or even your galaxy.
 Do you want to make a difference?” he asks, “Would you like to help evolve your world?
 In fact, would you like to help save your world?
 Um, well, maybe with some luck; actually, it will take a lot of luck, but anyway,” he adds hurriedly, “your world is in danger; grave danger.
 Will you please come with me?
-It is very important.”
+It is very important, in fact, it could be crucial.”

-He gives her the most earnest look he can imagine.
-He wonders if humans can adapt quickly or if they’re challenged that way.
+He gives her the most earnest look he can imagine and while he does, he wonders if humans can adapt quickly or if they’re challenged that way.

 Amelia thinks, ‘An alien; wow, that’s pretty cool for sure,’ however, she steps back yet another step, folds her arms tighter, then asks,

 “Well, to my home away from home.
 Your world is under the scrutiny of The Universe at large.
 If you lock arms with me, we will be at my home in an instant, just like I grew ears.
-I am not of this world however my home away from home is safe,” he laughs aloud, “well, a lot safer than your world.
-This place is scary.
+I am not of this world however my home away from home is safe,” he laughs aloud and reflects, “well, a lot safer than your world, I mean, this place is scary.
 I know it is a lot to take in, or even believe, but you have helped already.
 Can you and will you please trust me?
 It could mean great change for your world.”

-He’s certain she wants to but Amelia hesitates, she has to be careful and he understands and respects that.
+He’s certain she wants to, but Amelia hesitates, she must be careful, and he understands and respects that.

 “Well, will I be safe?
 Can I come back when I want to?
 Can I really make a difference?”

-“I strongly suggest we skedaddle so we can get a few things straightened out; please, trust me, Amelia.”
+“I strongly suggest we skedaddle so we can get a few things straightened out from the shemozzle I see we are in; please, trust me, Amelia.”

 Amelia takes a deep breath, closes her eyes for a moment, and says,